AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 1. Security
 ------------

 - **Egress FQDN Discovery** enables you to discover what Internet sites (URLs) your Apps in a VPC visit.
 When enabled on an Aviatrix NAT gateway, the gateways monitors and displays all the destination FQDN names from EC2 instances in the VPC, which helps you build whitelist for FQDN filter.
-This is a standlaone feature, meaning you can use it even for curiosity purpose.
+This is a standalone feature, meaning you can use it even for curiosity purpose.
 To configure `Egress FQDN Discovery <https://docs.aviatrix.com/HowTos/fqdn_discovery.html>`_, go to Security -> Egress Control.
 Follow Step 1 and Step 2.
 To turn it off, simply click Stop button.
 Note FQDN Discovery and FQDN Filter are mutually exclusive on a given gateway.

 - **Egress FQDN View Log** provides you with a quick way to view gateway FQDN logs when you are curious to view some immediate results.
 Select a gateway with FQDN enabled, click Download, a compressed log file should be downloaded.
 Note to log for monitoring and auditing purpose, you should consider a `Logging Integration <https://docs.aviatrix.com/HowTos/AviatrixLogging.html>`_.